Understanding ThreatScope Mobile XTM

 - Fusion Set ID – The ID of the fusion set to which the protected app is subscribed.

-- Manufacturer – The device manufacturer associated to the detected attack.
+- Manufacturer – The device manufacturer associated with the detected attack.

-- OS – The platform associated to the detected attack.
+- OS – The platform related to the detected attack.

-- OS Version – The OS Version associated to the detected attack.
+- OS Version – The OS Version associated with the detected attack

 3. Create View